symfony/symfony-docs/guides/validation.rst

 The Constraints
 ---------------

-Symfony bundles many different constraints.
+Symfony2 bundles many different constraints.
 The following list will show you which ones are available and how you can use and configure them.
 Some constraints have a default option.
 If you only set this option, you can leave away the option name::